NoBrainerORM/nobrainer.io/docs/indexes.md

 When using Rails, you may use the rake task:

 {% highlight bash %}
-rake nobrainer:sync_indexes
+$ rake nobrainer:sync_schema
 {% endhighlight %}

 You can also update indexes programmatically:

 {% highlight ruby %}
-NoBrainer.sync_indexes # Synchronize index definitions.
+NoBrainer.sync_schema # Synchronize table schema
 {% endhighlight %}

 NoBrainer maintains a list of index metadata in a table named `nobrainer_index_meta`.